The good news is that insurance does cover treatment for addiction. Here’s how to make sense of your policy and treatment options

 For starters, you can file an appeal with the insurance company based on the documentation you’ve assembled and case information from your treatment professionals.
 If the appeal falls short, you can turn to the state.
 Every state has an insurance commissioner.

 “The whole reason we fought for parity for so long in Congress was so that the insurance companies would have to abide by the same rules for addiction as they do for other medical diseases,” says Cynthia Moreno Tuohy, executive director of NAADAC, the Association for Addiction Professionals.
 “Your family will want to make sure the insurance company is on parity with other medical services.”

 Hunter puts it this way: “Appeal, appeal, appeal.
 Complain, complain, complain.
 Some insurance companies will just deny a certain level of care as a standard practice.
-But if you appeal, there’s, like, a 60% chance of them accepting that.”
+But if you appeal, there’s a good chance of them accepting that.”